School of Health Sciences

 Research Summary

-My teaching is centered on my evolving practice developed through eighteen years as a midwife and educator.
+My teaching is centered on my evolving practice developed through twenty one years as a midwife and educator.
 I aim to enhance and transform the student learning experience with the belief that midwifery learning is recursive.
 Learning starts with the students' varied experiences they bring with them onto the course.
 Each course within the BSc (Hons) Midwifery aims to prepare students for professional practice and build their confidence to lead, change and make their individual contribution to the midwifery profession.
 Midwifery learning should be active and premised on authentic midwifery scenarios.
 Clinical practice enhances and consolidates students' learning.

 Past Research